HewlettPackard/puppet-hprest-module/README.md

 Usage
 =====

-**hprest** by itself will install the HPE RESTful Interface Tool from HPE's official respository.
+**Hprest** by itself will install the HPE RESTful Interface Tool from HPE's official respository.
 This can be triggered by including the hprest class.

 ``` sourceCode
 node default {